-Pete engages in a broad commercial litigation practice, ranging from trade secret/unfair competition issues to defense of pharmaceutical and other product liability claims to employee benefit and ERISA litigation.
-Pete also represents hospitals and health care professionals in professional liability claims.
+Pete engages in a broad civil litigation practice, ranging from trade secret/unfair competition issues to defense of hospitals and health care professionals in professional liability claims.
+Pete also represents pharmaceutical and other product liability claims and has handled employee benefit and ERISA litigation.
 He has represented insurers and carriers in first-party claims and complex coverage matters, and has experience in class action litigation matters.
 He practices in both state and federal courts in the region, often serving as local counsel.
 He serves as the firm's Managing Partner.

 Following college, Pete served five years active duty in the U.S. Coast Guard, deployed from the Central Pacific to the Bering Sea as a deck watch officer aboard the cutter Morgenthau, and later in a procurement position in Washington, DC.
 He served as Editor-in-Chief of the University of Toledo Law Review while in law school, and has been with RCO Law since 1994.